 The downside of bifolds, of course, is that there are more panels than with sliders.
 So sliding doors give you a better glass-to-frame ratio.
 In the end, that’s what swung the decision for us.

 We’ve gone for the Build It Award-winning theEDGE2.0 thermally broken aluminium slider from IDSystems, on a supply-and-fit basis.
 It offers slim sightlines of just 20mm and good performance for weather tightness, security and energy efficiency – all at an appealing price point for such a high-spec product.

 A long-established UK glazed door supplier, IDSystems is still family owned and has a knack for innovation, so was a natural fit for this part of our project.

-While we could have colour-matched the unit with our windows, because those are in timber rather than aluminium, the hue would never be exactly the same.
+While we could have colour-matched the unit with our windows, these are timber rather than aluminium.
+As a result, the hue would never be exactly the same.
 So we decided on RAL 7016 anthracite grey, which looks sleek and will blend into the garden setting.

 The double-glazed panels have low-e toughened glass on the inner pane, and 8.8mm clear laminated glass externally to deliver on safety and security.
 Once we’d finalised the design, IDSystems’ contracts team got in touch with drawings and documentation to sign.

 No stone is left unturned at this stage: after all, it’s not in anybody’s interests if the install team turns up on site to find that the doors don’t fit properly.
 Among other details, the six PDFs I received included in-depth notes on what to check to ensure the structural openings are correctly prepared.